GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 }
 ~~~~~~~~~~~~~

 But what would it be for `GUIButton`?
-It also needs to implement `ScriptObject` with its own `SCRIPT_OBJ` macro so we cannot just inherit from `ScriptGUIElement` directly as it would clash.
+It also needs to implement @ref BansheeEngine::ScriptObject "ScriptObject" with its own @ref SCRIPT_OBJ macro so we cannot just inherit from `ScriptGUIElement` directly as it would clash.

 The solution is to create a third class that will serve as a base for both.
-This third class will be a base class for `ScriptObject` (its second template parameter allows us to override its default `ScriptObjectBase` base class).
+This third class will be a base class for @ref BansheeEngine::ScriptObject "ScriptObject" (its second template parameter allows us to override its default `ScriptObjectBase` base class).
 The third class will need to inherit @ref BansheeEngine::ScriptObjectBase "ScriptObjectBase" and can implement any functionality common to all GUI elements (e.g. it might store a pointer to a native `GUIElement*`).

 Then we can define script interop object for GUI element as:
 ~~~~~~~~~~~~~{.cpp}